-Accommodation prices skyrocket from about 20 Dec. right through until at least 3 Jan. due to the number of people arriving to see the NYE Fireworks spectacular.
-If you need a hotel or vacation rental at this time book as early as you can.
-Many have minimum stays and anything with a harbour view will cost more per night than a transatlantic flight.
+Accommodation prices normally skyrocket from about 20 Dec. right through until at least 3 Jan because of the number of people arriving to see the NYE Fireworks spectacular.

 - Major Annual Events